ylify/VEHoP/README.md

     Command:
       mamba env create --name phylogenomics -f environment.yml  #Once finished, a new environment named phylogenomics will be created, with most dependencies installed. mamba activate phylogenomics (if mamba is not installed in your system, use conda)
-##note: We integrate many software and packages into the pipeline.
+Note: We integrate many software and packages into the pipeline.
 Of them, only HmmCleaner.pl could not be configured by conda/mamba.

-##Installation of HmmCleaner.pl (cd Homolog-phylogeny-XX):
+Installation of HmmCleaner.pl (cd Homolog-phylogeny-XX):

     1) chmod +x ./dependencies/cpanm
-    2) cpan Bio::MUST::Apps::HmmCleaner (This step might take ~20 minutes; be patient; this installation always fails; no worried about that)
+    2) cpan Bio::MUST::Apps::HmmCleaner
+              (This step might take ~20 minutes; be patient; this installation always fails; no worried about that)
-    3) ./dependencies/cpanm Bio::MUST::Apps::HmmCleaner --force (Try HmmCleaner.pl to check whether it was executable without errors.
+    3) ./dependencies/cpanm Bio::MUST::Apps::HmmCleaner --force
+              (Try HmmCleaner.pl to check whether it was executable without errors.
 If errors, it will not produce results)
 ##As HmmCleaner.pl is unnecessary, and the installation cannot always be finished properly, I write it as the optional step in this pipeline.
 If such a file is not found or is not executable in your system or environment, it will automatically skip.
 You don't have to do anything.
 ##If you insist on installing it, please see the guidelines at https://metacpan.org/release/ARNODF/Bio-MUST-Apps-HmmCleaner-0.180750/source/INSTALL